 Rob Turner attended Woodbridge School from 1984 -1991.
 He went on to study Food Science at Leeds University and then to work at Sainsbury’s, Northern Foods, Walkers Snacks, Pepsi and Tarmac.
-He has spent the last decade in Procurement Leadership roles and is now working as an independent Procurement Consultant.
+He has spent the last decade in Procurement Leadership roles and is now working as Senior Procurement Leader for John Lewis.
 He is a keen skier and a committee member of the Suffolk Ski Team.
-Having returned to Woodbridge in 2009, Rob has since been active with the school as a member of the OW committee for the last 4 years, and subjects himself annually to the rigours of the Bridge to Woodbridge bike ride.
-He lives in Woodbridge with his wife, Jane, and daughters Lucy-May & Beth who are both pupils at Woodbridge School.
+Rob has been active with the school as a member of the OW committee for the last few years, and subjects himself annually to the rigours of the Bridge to Woodbridge bike ride.
+He has two daughters, one of whom is now an OW herself and the other still a pupil at Woodbridge School.
 Rob is the Chairman of the OW School Liaison Group.
 He is also proud to still hold the School junior and middle school long jump record despite only being 5’8″.

-Paul Jenkins Joined The Abbey in 1958 and left Woodbridge School in 1967.
+Paul Jenkins Joined ‘The Abbey’ in 1958 and left Woodbridge School in 1967.

-After 10 years in the construction industry working for Limmer & Trinidad, Tarmac & Mowlem Paving – Paul decided to embark on a ‘round the world’ trip in 1977 – working for several months on construction projects in Tanzania and then after a 6200 mile Safari in a land rover to South Africa – a spell with Tarmac in Johannesburg.
+After 10 years in the construction industry working for Limmer & Trinidad, Tarmac & Mowlem Paving – Paul decided to embark on a ‘round the world’ trip in 1977 – working for several months on construction projects in Tanzania and then after an epic 6200 mile Safari in a land rover to South Africa – a spell with Tarmac in Johannesburg.

 Kenneth Bailey, an OW who attended the School from 1956 to 1963, was OW President from 2003 to 2011.
-After leaving school Ken worked for 35 years for The Littlewoods Organisation as a General Manager and Regional HR Manager in seventeen various locations around the UK but none had the lure of Suffolk and Woodbridge although some came very close!!
+After leaving school Ken worked for 35 years for The Littlewoods Organisation as a General Manager and Regional HR Manager in seventeen various locations around the UK, but none had the lure of Suffolk and Woodbridge although some came very close!!
 He took early retirement in 1997 and, you’ve guessed it, decided to hang up his spurs with wife Lyn in Otley, near Woodbridge.
-Between them they have five children and nine grandchildren, some locally based and some as far away as Australia, but find they are never short of something to keep them busy.
+Between them, they have five children and ten grandchildren, some locally based and some as far away as Australia, but find they are never short of something to keep them busy.

 Born and bred in Suffolk and living in Woodbridge since 1950, I attended The Abbey in the days of Charlie Mcarthy!
 Times were tough in those days.
-Then having passed my 11 Plus, I went to the Senior School and left in 1964, having taken A Level history with Mr Stevens, and geography with Mr Dumbrell.
+Then having passed my 11 Plus, I went to the Senior School and left in 1964, having taken A-Level history with Mr Stevens, and geography with Mr Dumbrell.
 Not being very bright, I struggled with lessons but was only slightly better at games.
 I loved hockey and cricket and especially Fives after school lunch.
 I now run my Building Design Practice and the family building company.
 We can be found on www.houchell.com.
-I have served on the OW Committee for more than 20 years, and love re-uniting with old school chums.
+I have served on the OW Committee for more than 20 years, and love reuniting with old school chums.
 Probably something to do with my age!
 I am a Freeman of Woodbridge and the Honorary Secretary of the OW golf section.
 We are always looking for more players if anyone is interested!